cyclone-project/cyclone-project.github.io/intercloud2017&ormacloud2017.md

 ---
-title: Joint 6th Intercloud2017 Workshop and 2nd ORMaCloud Workshop as part of ICCGrid 2017 IEEE/ACM Conference
+title: Joint 6th Intercloud2017 Workshop and 2nd ORMaCloud Workshop as part of CCGrid 2017 IEEE/ACM Conference
 ---

 ### Joint Sixth IEEE International Workshop on Cloud Computing Interclouds, Multiclouds, Federations, and Interoperability and Second Workshop on Optimisation techniques for Resource Management and Application orchestration in Cloud Computing